CSCI1090-S24/ps1/README.md

 <img src="getstarted.png" width="500">

 3. When you select that, you'll see a list of your repositories, including this one, as shown below.
 Select this repository, i.e., `CSCI1090-S24/ps1-yourusername`.
-Then in the `Local Path` box, change the path to something sensible -- like your Desktop and a folder named for the class, as shown in the screenshot below.
+Then in the `Local Path` box, change the path to something sensible -- like your Desktop or Documents and then a folder named for the class, as shown in the screenshot below.

 <img src="selectrepo.png" width="500">